Field Notes

 They save time, create consistency, and standardize the experience.

-Templates are especially useful in asynchronous interviews where flexibility is key.
+Templates are especially useful in one-way interviews where flexibility is key.

 Key elements of an effective template